 REDD-Monitor has been (indirectly) funded with support from the European Commission.
 REDD-Monitor reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 In 2011-2012, REDD-Monitor worked on a project funded by ICCO (Interchurch Organisation for Development Co-operation).
 The project consists of a series of interviews with REDD actors in Indonesia.
 Links to the interviews are posted here: “REDD actors in Indonesia: Ten interviews”.

 In December 2012, I travelled to Aceh province in Indonesia to investigate the current status of the Ulu Masen REDD project.
 Funding for this trip came from the Samdhana Institute and World Rainforest Movement.
 The results of the trip are posted here.

-From time to time, REDD-Monitor posts anonymous articles.
-As of August 2011, out of a total of 510 posts on REDD-Monitor, five post are anonymous.
+Fewer than 1% of posts on REDD-Monitor are anonymous.
 These articles were sent to REDD-Monitor with the request that they be posted anonymously.
-Often these posts generate a discussion about the anonymity of the person writing the post.
-Which is a pity, because the decision to publish the post was taken in order to encourage discussion about the issues raised in the post.
+Often these posts generate a discussion about the anonymity of the person writing the post, which is a pity, because the decision to publish the post was taken in order to encourage discussion about the issues raised in the post.
 If you have a post that you would like to be published anonymously on REDD-Monitor, please send it to email@example.com.
 If it’s any good, REDD-Monitor will post it, but that decision rests with me.

 Anonymous comments are also allowed on REDD-Monitor (as long as they comply with REDD-Monitor’s comments policy).